-One interesting way to make extra money is collecting and recycling wood pallets.
-Wood pallets are used all over the country and the world to help transport goods from one place to another.
+One interesting way to make extra money is collecting and selling wood pallets.
+Wood pallets are used all over the country and the world.
+Companies use them to help transport goods from one place to another.

 How Much Do They Pay for the Pallets?

 The price you’ll get for your pallets depends on a few factors.
 If the pallets are in good condition, you’ll be able to sell them for more.
 Pallet prices range anywhere from 50 cents each up to $4 each.

 The price you’ll get per pallet depends on these factors:

 - How many recyclers are in the area

 - What local recycling companies are willing to pay

 If you deliver quality pallets, you may be able to get yourself a few clients who are willing to pay a decent price for them.
 By finding the right clients, you can earn some valuable side hustle money.